madzhuga/nodejs_passport/README.md

 nodejs_passport
 ===============

-Just a sandbox node.js application with express and passport
+Just a sandbox node.js application with express and passport to play with that stuff.